 Under U.S. immigration law, all visa applicants have the burden of proof to show that they are not intending immigrants.
 Section 214(b) of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1184(b) states:

 Every alien shall be presumed to be an immigrant until he establishes to the satisfaction of the consular officer, at the time of application for admission, that he is entitled to a nonimmigrant status....

 To qualify for a visitor or student visa, for example, an applicant must meet the requirements of I.N.A. §§ 101(a)(15)(B) or (F), respectively.
 (8 U.S.C. § 1101(a)(15)(B) or (F).)
 Failure to do so will result in a refusal of a visa under I.N.A.
 214(b).

-The most frequent basis for such a refusal concerns the requirement that the prospective visitor or student possess a residence abroad he or she has no intention of abandoning.
+The most frequent basis for such a refusal concerns the requirement that prospective visitors or students possess a residence abroad that they have no intention of abandoning.
 Applicants can prove the existence of such residence by demonstrating that they have ties to their homeland that would compel them to leave the U.S. at the end of their temporary stay.

-Consular officers make the decisions to grant or deny student or visitor visas within minutes of the consular interview, often without even reviewing whatever evidence an applicant has ready to present to the officer.
+Realize, however, that consular officers make decisions to grant or deny student or visitor visas within minutes of the consular interview, often without even reviewing whatever evidence an applicant has ready to present to the officer.

 Consular officers apply the strong-ties test on a case-by-case basis.
 What constitutes strong ties can differ from country to country, city to city, and individual to individual.